Syllabus1

 Inclusive community

 It is my intent that students from all diverse backgrounds and perspectives be well-served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength, and benefit.
-It is my intent to present materials and activities that are respectful of diversity and in alignment with Georgia Tech’s Commitment to Diversity and Inclusion.
+It is my intent to present materials and activities that are respectful of diversity.
 Your suggestions are encouraged and appreciated.

 Discrimination, Harassment, and Sexual Misconduct